edfloreshz/devmode/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    clone     Clones a utils repository in a specific folder structure. config    Sets options for configuration.
+    clone        Clones a repository in a specific folder structure. config       Write changes to your configuration.
-    fork      Clone repo and set upstream to your fork help      Prints this message or the help of the given subcommand(s) open      Opens a project on your selected text editor.
+    fork         Clones a repo and sets the upstream to your fork. help         Print this message or the help of the given subcommand(s) open         Opens a project on your selected text editor. workspace    Create workspaces to store your projects.
 ```

 ## Installation